PavelDrozd/OnlineTraining/README.md

 ### *Author*: Pavel Drozd

-This site allows you to get information about the courses available, register and login on the website.
+This site allows you to register, check profile, watch courses, users, orders, and edit users.

 ## Technologies used:-